+Section 552.101 of the Government Code excepts from disclosure "information considered to be confidential by law, either constitutional, statutory, or by judicial decision."
+Gov't Code § 552.101.
 Section 552.101 of the Government Code also encompasses the doctrine of constitutional privacy, which consists of two interrelated types of privacy: (1) the right to make certain kinds of decisions independently, and (2) an individual's interest in avoiding disclosure of personal matters.
-ORD 455 at 4.
+Open Records Decision No. 455 at 4 (1987).
 The first type protects an individual's autonomy within "zones of privacy" which include matters related to marriage, procreation, contraception, family relationships, and child rearing and education.
 Id.
 The second type of constitutional privacy requires a balancing between the individual's privacy interests and the public's need to know information of public concern.
 Id.
 The scope of information protected is narrower than that under the common law doctrine of privacy; the information must concern the "most intimate aspects of human affairs."
 Id. at 5 (citing Ramie v.
 City of Hedwig Village, Texas, 765 F.2d 490 (5th Cir.
 1985)).
+You state the information you have marked is confidential under constitutional privacy.
+Upon review, we find the information at issue falls within the zones of privacy.
+Accordingly, the system must withhold the identifying information of non-enrolled applicants to the university, which you have marked, under section 552.101 of the Government Code on the basis of constitutional privacy.